 Apart from the nationalist and mythologizing words and phrases used in almost every political speech on both the left and the right, there is the tone.
 To Dutch standards it’s all demagoguery.
 The definitions vary, but this one is what I mean when I use the word:

-A person, especially an orator or political leader, who gains power and popularity by arousing the emotions, passions and prejudices of the people.
+Demagogue: A person, especially an orator or political leader, who gains power and popularity by arousing the emotions, passions and prejudices of the people.

-Whether it’s Donald Trump or Elizabeth Warren, American politicians spend a lot of their talk getting the crowd riled up with soundbites–making them feel good about themselves and angry about someone or something else–rather than using the time to explain intelligently and properly where they stand on the topic they’re addressing.
+Whether it’s Donald Trump or Elizabeth Warren, American politicians spend a lot of their talk getting the crowd riled up with soundbites–making them feel good about themselves and angry about someone or something else–rather than using the time to explain intelligently and fully where they stand on the topic they’re addressing.
 You could change the words of a speech into those of a language you don’t understand, and you’d still know exactly at which moments you’re supposed to roar your agreement or boo in disgust, based on the tone and the volume of the speech.

 Then there’s dehumanizing language.
 Dehumanizing is where fascism starts.
 Saying that a certain group of people are animals or not human makes it easier to commit violence against them.
 Almost everyone is guilty of it at times.
 I’ve called white supremacists “bottom-feeders”, because I wanted to simultaneously express my disgust with them and the fact that they are not the norm–they are extremists.
 I’m going to try to have my language reflect consistently from now on that we’re dealing with human beings.